isaacev/cthulhu/src/IR/README.md

 ### Translating scope semantics to PHP

-While the semantics of global scope and function scope can be easily translated into PHP, block scope cannot.
+While the semantics of module scope and function scope can be easily translated into PHP, block scope cannot.
 To get around the fact that PHP does not have block scope, the language finds any variables with the same names in nearby block scopes and renames those variables to avoid conflicts when they are